Phi Mu Alpha Sinfonia: Sinfonia Educational Foundation

 The Sinfonia Educational Foundation (SEF) is the philanthropic arm of Phi Mu Alpha Sinfonia fraternity.
 The mission of the SEF is to enrich the lives of collegiate Sinfonians and to advance music in America by supporting scholarship, education, and the development of leadership and noble ideals among future generations of musicians and supporters of music in America.

 Members

 Membership in Phi Mu Alpha is divided into four classes: probationary, collegiate, alumni, and honorary.
-Probationary members are those who are participating in an educational program of between four and twelve weeks in length in preparation for initiation as full, active collegiate members.
+Probationary members are those who are participating in an educational program in preparation for initiation as full, active collegiate members.
 Collegiate members transfer to alumni membership after they graduate or otherwise leave the university while in good standing with the fraternity.
 Honorary membership can be bestowed under guidelines established by the fraternity's national constitution; many prominent musicians and patrons of music, such as Aaron Copland, Duke Ellington, and Andrew Carnegie are honorary Sinfonians.

 Probationary

-Probationary membership is a prerequisite for initiation as a collegiate member.
-A man becomes a probationary member by accepting an invitation to membership extended to him by a collegiate chapter and by participating in the fraternity's official Ceremony for Pledging.
-A chapter may pledge a man as a probationary member if he meets the following requirements: